Tuesday, February 25, 2020

 The clouds of analysis grow thicker and thicker.
 That helps nothing.
 It only creates more fog, more optical illusions and mirages over a real landscape that was already difficult to discern even without all the vapor and tricky lighting.

 If anything emerges from this, it's that the policies presented by the progressives are way more popular than hedged bets offered by the candidates identifying themselves as moderate, if they identify themselves at all.
 A politician identifies according to the audience addressed.
-I do understand that elections require a certain flexibility, as does parliamentary government.
+I do understand that elections require a certain flexibility, as does representative democratic government.
 But that gets back to the basis for our voting districts being prejudicial to the outcome.
 You never know for sure until someone gets into office.
 Even then, the thing that derails something you were looking forward to can take place in a meeting you never hear about, for reasons that legitimately and regrettably force a change in priorities.
 If you really want to know what's going on, get elected yourself and hear it on the inside.
 That's not an option for most of us, so we make do with what we can glean.

 No comments: